 What Is Bloat in Dogs and How Can You Prevent It?

 You and I call it bloat, but to veterinarians it’s gastric dilatation-volvulus (GDV).
-There are other terms associated with the condition: torsion, gastric torsion, gastric dilation, but they all mean the same thing . . . extreme danger for the dog in its grip.
+There are other terms associated with the condition, including torsion, gastric torsion, and gastric dilation, but they all mean that the dog is in extreme danger.

 Bloat occurs when the stomach fills with air (dilatation), rotates on itself (torsion), and (in volvulus) cuts off its own blood supply, in effect causing the stomach to die.
 Dilatation doesn't automatically mean volvulus will occur, but if it does, 35% of dogs that get to that level die.
 O.K., let’s go back and do this in slow motion.
 The stomach, at the top, is connected to the esophagus (the tube leading from the back of the throat to the stomach.

 At the bottom, it’s connected to the duodenum (the section of the small intestine through which food exits the stomach).
 In bloat, the stomach fills with air and begins to twist.
 This causes the esophagus and duodenum to crimp (this is what vets call torsion), much like when you turn a balloon into two sections by twisting it in the middle.

 Once the stomach completely twists (volvulus) it cuts off its own blood flow, increasing the swelling (like when the lab tech applies a tourniquet to draw blood).